howonlee/mertonon/docs/v0_3_roadmap.md

 - [x] ~~Make a session in the warmup~~ make the warmup not need session
 - [x] Put trivial authz behind the FF
-- [ ] FE tests.
-Just start on generates
+- [ ] FE thinking about the initial frontpage

 - [ ] changelog
 - [ ] clicking around a bit